-Another reason for the Keurig machine leaking from the top is due to a broken or loose Gasket.
+Another reason for the Keurig machine leaking from the top is because broken or loose Gasket.
 The gasket is a part that is made of silicon that tightly holds the K-cup and water hose of the Keurig coffee machine.

 The gasket seal on the puncture needle often gets broken, and ultimately, this dislocated gasket seal causes leakage in your Keurig coffee machine.

 Ensure to align the gasket properly by closing any gap between the K-cup and the puncture needle to prevent topwater leakage.